matheusdolenga/exercises-sandbox/bcc/c++/README.md

-# 🔧 C++ Functions — BCC
+# 💻 C++ — Computer Science Track

-This folder contains exercises focused on **functions in C++**, developed during my **Bachelor of Computer Science** coursework.
+This folder contains exercises written in **C++** as part of my university coursework in Computer Science.

-🧠 Covered topics include:
+🧠 Topics include:

+- Basic syntax and language structures
-- Function declarations and definitions
+- Data types and control flow
-- Parameters and return values
+- Functions and modular code
-- Scope of variables
-- Recursion and inline functions
+- Academic programming tasks and logic problems
-- Function overloading (when applicable)

-> These exercises help reinforce modular thinking and prepare for building larger, more structured C++ programs.
+### Subfolder:

+- `functions/`: Exercises focused on C++ function design and usage

+> These exercises helped solidify my understanding of structured and procedural programming using C++.